compserv/hkn-rails-v2/readme.md

     createdb hkn_rails_development

-If it doesn't work under your login, you can try it under the postgres login:
+If you're running Ubuntu and it doesn't work under your login, you can try it under the postgres login:

     sudo -u postgres createdb hkn_rails_development